 - 2 green chillies finely chopped

-- ¼ cup coriander/cilantro finely chopped
+- ¼ cup coriander leaves finely chopped

 - 1 stalk curry leaves finely chopped